 Guide to Opol

-Opol is a 2nd-class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 14 barangay with the following names: Awang, Bagocboc, Barra, Bonbon, Cauyonan, Igpit, Limonda, Luyong Bonbon, Malanang, Nangcaon, Patag, Poblacion, Taboc, and Barangay Tingalan.
+Opol is a municipality located in the 2nd district of Misamis Oriental province in Northern Mindanao, Philippines.
+It is composed of 14 barangays, which are as follows: Awang, Bagocboc, Barra, Bonbon, Cauyonan, Igpit, Limonda, Luyong Bonbon, Malanang, Nangcaon, Patag, Poblacion, Taboc, and Tingalan.

 The Department of Information and Communications Technology (DICT) is the primary government agency responsible for planning, developing, and promoting the information and communications technology sector in the Philippines.
 Its goal is to leverage technology to improve the lives of Filipinos and enhance national productivity.